10-Point Security Checklist – Guide to Making Your Home Safer

-When it comes to home security, we often undermine the importance of safeguarding the garage.
+When it comes to home security, we often undermine the importance of securing your garage.
 Truth be told, the garage is one of the most vulnerable areas – security wise.
 The items one normally stores in the garage might seem enticing to burglars – cars, lawnmowers, power tools, and the list may go on.
 Plus, once a burglar reaches your garage, entering the home is just a matter of time.

 Happily, there are some safety measures that can maximize your garage’s security.
 We’ll outline 10 of them below: